When a candidate resume lands in my inbox, my first thought is one of curiosity.

 This is where it can get frustrating for certain candidates.
 On any given day, they might speak to multiple recruiters and hiring managers, many of whom will be asking them the same things.
 It is all too easy to shut off like a clam and utter that fatal phrase “it’s all on my resume.”

-I don’t know about you, but my career certainly can’t be condensed onto two sheets of paper.
+I don’t know about you, but my career certainly can’t be condensed on to two sheets of paper.
 A resume is an invitation to explore, not a detailed map.
 When a candidate writes their resume, they know what they mean, but there are often many grey areas that require clarification and further discussion.

 That is why curious recruiters ask so many questions.
 We want to dig deeper, teasing out the potential and piecing together the jigsaw.
 We also need to avoid potential land mines.

 Let me share a simple example of an easy misunderstanding that had dire consequences: A previous candidate listed their Bachelor’s Degree on their resume, but omitted the date of graduation.
 We did not think to ask about this, and when it got to offer stage, it turned out that they hadn’t finished the course.
-They assumed that not putting the date on their resume would indicate this, but this didn’t stop the employer from pulling the offer because they felt they were misled.
+They assumed that not putting the date on their resume would indicate this.
+Unfortunately, this didn’t stop the employer from pulling the offer because they felt they were misled.
 They told me that the candidate’s assumption may have been a legitimate mistake/assumption but where will it end if they were hired?
 What could they potentially do on the job that might hurt the company with this type of thinking.

 Again, we have to give our curiosity free rein.